 - The Washington Wizards have John Wall at point guard, Bradley Beal at shooting guard, Davis Bertans at small forward, Rui Hachimura at power forward, and Thomas Bryant at center.
 They need someone to push Troy Brown for the starting small forward job after Brown only averaged 4.8 points per game.
 Backup point guards like Ish Smith and Shabazz Napier have scored in relief of John Wall.
 Jerome Robinson, Troy Brown Jr., and Moritz Wagner provide solid depth behind the current starters.
 John Wall is the face of this team though and his absence is why the Wizards are where they are at.

-- The Phoenix Suns have a good starting five with Ricky Rubio at point guard, Devin Booker at shooting guard, Kelly Oubre Jr. at small forward with two first round picks Mikal Bridges plus Cameron Johnson for depth at the 3, Frank Kaminsky at power forward, and DeAndre Ayton at center.
+- The Phoenix Suns have a good starting five with Chris Paul at point guard, Devin Booker at shooting guard, Mikal Bridges at small forward plus Cameron Johnson for depth at the 3, Frank Kaminsky at power forward, and DeAndre Ayton at center.
 Ayton's 25 game suspension for a failed drug test cost the Suns a playoff spot, but the talent is there for this team to be competitive next season.

-- The only position the Suns may be able to upgrade in the starting five lies at power forward.
+- The only position the Suns may be able to upgrade in the starting five lies at either point guard or power forward.
 Frank Kaminsky has a club option clause in his contract.
-If the Suns choose not to pay him they can try to find a viable replacement for Kaminsky at ten.
-This is where Dayton big Obi Toppin comes into play, besides he's the best available player on the board and would probably be the Suns pick even if Kaminsky remained with the team.

 - The San Antonio Spurs have a lot of quality players with Dejounte Murray as the starting point guard with Patrick Mills as the backup point guard.
 Both point guards averaged 10 points per game with Mills stepping up while Murray is injured.
 San Antonio also has Bryn Forbes playing well at shooting guard with 2017 first round pick out of Colorado Derrick White stepping up averaging over 10 points per game while 2018 first round pick Lonnie Walker IV is injured.
 San Antonio also has two of the NBA's best forwards in small forward DeMar DeRozan and power forward Lamarcus Aldridge.
 Backup small forward Rudy Gay has steped up as well.